ddarshney/FaceMask_Detection/README.md

-# Phase-1 and 2 project
+# Codebase for face detection and face-mask detection.